behreajj/AsePnmIo/README.md

 A hot key can be assigned to the script by going to `Edit > Keyboard Shortcuts`.
 The search input box in the top left of the shortcuts dialog can be used to locate the script by its file name.
 The dialog can be closed with `Alt+C`.
 The import button can be activated with `Alt+I`; export, with `Alt+E`.

-Import and export ignore alpha completely rather than try to guess at your intentions.
-I recommend that you set an opaque background layer if you want to avoid an opaque black.
+Import and export ignore alpha *completely*.
+(For example, not even transparent red, `0x000000ff`, will be corrected to transparent black, `0x00000000`.)
+I recommend that you set an opaque background layer if you want to avoid issues.

 The Netpbm file format supports neither layers nor frames.
 For that reason, a flattened copy of the sprite is made at the active frame.